SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

     ![In the Output window, results from the Stream Analytics module logs display.](images/Hands-onlabstep-by-step-IoTandtheSmartCityimages/media/image206.png 'Output window')

-26. View the generated data by viewing the log for the VehicleTelemetry module as follows.
+31. View the generated data by viewing the log for the VehicleTelemetry module as follows.
 Press <kbd>Ctrl/Cmd</kbd>+<kbd>c</kbd> to return to the command line.

     ```Bash
     sudo iotedge logs -f VehicleTelemetry
     ```

-27. Notice the log output as shown below.
-There are many "Received message Name: \[VehicleTelemetry\]" events, and one output generated (highlighted).
+32. Notice the log output as shown below.
+There are many "Sending message: \[VehicleTelemetry\]" events, and one output generated (highlighted).
 The output name is **alert**, matching one of the two outputs we created in the Stream Analytics module.
 The message content is sent to IoT Hub, including the additional fields added by the Stream Analytics query.
 In this case, the telemetry data is flagged as aggressive driving (aggressivedriving: 1).

     ![In the Bash window, results from the Vehicle Telemetry module logs display.](images/Hands-onlabstep-by-step-IoTandtheSmartCityimages/media/image207.png 'Bash window')

-28. Leave the IoT Edge device running for the remainder of the lab.
+33. Leave the IoT Edge device running for the remainder of the lab.

 ## Exercise 5: Create an Azure Function to add critical engine alerts to the Service Bus Queue